siouan/frontend-gradle-plugin/README.md

     // [OPTIONAL] Install directory where the distribution archive shall be exploded. yarnInstallDirectory = file("${projectDir}/yarn")

-    // SCRIPT SETTINGS
+    ////// SCRIPT SETTINGS //////
-    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on
+    // Name of NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on this
-    // the Gradle lifecycle task.
-The values below are passed as argument of the 'npm' or 'yarn'
+    // plugin task.
+The values below are passed as arguments of the 'npm' or 'yarn' executables.
-    // executables.
+    // Under Linux-like O/S, white space characters ' ' in an argument value must be escaped with a
+    // backslash character '\'.
+Under Windows O/S, the whole argument must be enclosed between
+    // double-quotes.
+Example: assembleScript = 'run assemble single\ argument'

     // [OPTIONAL] Use this property to customize the command line used to install frontend
     // dependencies.
 This property is used by the 'installFrontend' task.